 The Amerisleep AS3 is great for scoliosis due to its medium feel, which translates to about a 6 or 6.5 on a scale from 1-10 (one being super soft and ten being extremely firm).
 It is also the best mattress of 2020.

 Scoliosis is not life-threatening, but it can disrupt sleep enough to affect the quality of life.
 A too-firm mattress can cause pressure to build in the joints, spine, hips, and back, while one that’s too soft can throw your spine further out of alignment.
 A happy medium (literally) is the way to go, and the Amerisleep AS3 fits the bill.

 Each layer of the Amerisleep AS3 offers something different for scoliosis patients.

-The top comfort layer is made up of 3” of Amerisleep’s comfy Bio-Pur®, which is 5 times more breathable than traditional memory foam and bounces back very quickly.
-This means you won’t sink in or feel trapped in the mattress, which can further aggravate pain, causing you to toss and turn.
+The top comfort layer is made up of 3” of Amerisleep’s comfy Bio-Pur®, a more breathable and responsive alternative to traditional memory foam.
+With Bio-Pur®, you won’t sink in or feel trapped in the mattress.

 The Bio-Core® layer in the bottom of the mattress creates a sturdy support system for your back, shoulders, and spine.

-One of the most innovative parts of the Amerisleep AS3 is the Affinity transition layer which contains HIVE® technology, which stands for Harnessing Intelligent Ventilation and Energy.
+One of the most innovative parts of the Amerisleep AS3 is the Affinity transition layer with HIVE® technology, which stands for Harnessing Intelligent Ventilation and Energy.
 This technology offers support in the head, back, and feet as well as softness in the shoulders and hips.
-Scoliosis-sufferers may find that this technology prevents them from waking up with any additional pain.
+Ultimately, this technology facilitates proper spinal alignment while you sleep to prevent discomfort.
+Scoliosis-sufferers may find this technology eliminates their aches and pains.

 - Medium mattresses are the perfect firmness for scoliosis because they keep the spine properly aligned and cushioned.